AckerlyXu/heima/articles/hdinsight/hdinsight-use-sqoop.md

   | sessionid |bigint |
   | sessionpagevieworder |bigint |

-You first export *sample.log* and *hivesampletable* to the Azure SQL database or to SQL Server, and then import the table that contains the mobile device data back to HDInsight by using the following path:
+First, you export *sample.log* and *hivesampletable* to the Azure SQL database or to SQL Server, and then import the table that contains the mobile device data back to HDInsight by using the following path:

     /tutorials/usesqoop/importeddata

 ## Create cluster and SQL database
-This section shows you how to create a cluster, a SQL Database, and the SQL database schemas for running the tutorial using the Azure Portal and an Azure Resource Manager template.
+This section shows you how to create a cluster, a SQL Database, and the SQL database schemas for running the tutorial using the Azure portal and an Azure Resource Manager template.
 The template can be found in [Azure QuickStart Templates](https://github.com/Azure/azure-quickstart-templates/tree/master/101-hdinsight-linux-with-sql-database/).
 The Resource Manager template calls a bacpac package to deploy the table schemas to SQL database.
 The bacpac package is located in a public blob container, https://hditutorialdata.blob.core.windows.net/usesqoop/SqoopTutorial-2016-2-23-11-2.bacpac.
 If you want to use a private container for the bacpac files, use the following values in the template:

         "storageKeyType": "Primary",
         "storageKey": "<TheAzureStorageAccountKey>",